What Is Comfort Eating?

 Should I see a doctor?

-If you feel your emotional eating is getting out of hand, it may be good to see your doctor to check that you are not suffering from an eating disorder.
+If you feel your emotional eating is getting out of hand, always see your doctor to check that you are not suffering from an eating disorder.

 Your doctor may refer you to a dietitian or even a counsellor, if the issues need addressing mentally first.